 An evaluation was carried out under the supervision and with the participation of our management, including our President and Chief Executive Officer and our Vice President and Principal Accounting Officer, of the effectiveness of the design and of our "disclosure controls and procedures" (as such term is defined in Rules 13a-15(e) and 15d-15(e) of the Securities Exchange Act of 1934, as amended or, the "Exchange Act") as of the end of the period covered by this report pursuant to Exchange Act Rule 13a-15.
 Based upon that evaluation, the President and Chief Executive Officer and our Vice President and Principal Accounting Officer have concluded that, as of the end of the period covered by this report, adjustments must be made to the design of our controls in order to maintain an effective control environment with formal accounting policies and controls.
-The evaluation is a continuation of a review process that started in the fourth quarter of 2018 when we determined that there was a material weakness in our internal controls over financial reporting such that there is a reasonable possibility that a material misstatement of our annual or interim financial statements will not be prevented or detected on a timely basis.
+The evaluation is a continuation of a review process that started in the fourth quarter of 2018 when we determined that there was a material weakness in our internal controls over financial reporting related to our review of the tax provision.
+A material weakness is a deficiency, or a combination of control deficiencies, in internal control over financial reporting such that there is a reasonable possibility that a material misstatement of our annual or interim financial statements will not be prevented or detected on a timely basis.